 We have thought of everything so that these cute gingerbread activities will be a totally stress free and fun holiday activity in your classroom.

-You can print off your Free recipe at the end of the post and share your ideas in the comments too!
+You can print off your Free no bake gingerbread house recipe at the end of the post and share your ideas in the comments too!

 *this post contains affiliate links.
 APTR may receive a small commission for referring your purchase at no extra cost to you.
 Thanks for supporting us!